Ode to Psyche: Poem

 The poem does not describe the plot of the original Cupid and Psyche myth: according to Harold Bloom, the poem "has little to do with the accepted myth".
 In the original myth, Aphrodite punishes Psyche, a well admired girl, by having Cupid use his power to make her fall in love.
 Cupid, instead, falls in love with her, but he could only be with her in the cover of darkness in order to disguise his identity.
 Curious, she uses a light to reveal Cupid's identity, but he flees from her presence.
 Psyche begins to search after Cupid, and Aphrodite forces her to perform various tasks before she could be united with her love.
-After nearly dying from one of the tasks, Cupid asks Zeus to transform Psyche into a goddess so the two can be together.
+After she nearly dies from one of the tasks, Cupid asks Zeus to transform Psyche into a goddess so the two can be together.

 The action of "Ode to Psyche" begins with a narrator witnessing two individuals embracing.
 The narrator immediately recognizes Cupid and is astonished when he recognizes Psyche: